 Here, you can share patterns with the knitting or crocheting community.
 Some are free, some are reasonably priced, and one of the coolest things is seeing all the other examples of that pattern worked up by other Ravelry members.

 They will ask for some basic information so you can have an account with them.
 You get your own homepage, and can keep lots of information there, like favorite photos, patterns, yarns, or forums.

 Everything to do with dyeing, and I mean EVERYTHING!
 They have dyes and paints and yarns and fabric and white clothing and tools and instructions… all at very reasonable prices and with excellent quality.
-This is where I go to get silk and cotton fabric for my eco printing.
+This is where I go to get silk and cotton fabric for my eco printing and other dyeing.